 In the book Rah!
 Rah!
-Ramen, +Sara Childs+ explores dozens of quick recipes for using instant noodles in the microwave.
-The dishes range from Macmen N’ Cheese to a spinach cannelloni soup to lemon curd ramen.
+Ramen, Sara Childs explores dozens of quick recipes for using instant noodles in the microwave.
+The dishes range from Macmen N’ Cheese to spinach cannelloni soup to lemon curd ramen.
 Childs says she could come up with plenty more.

 At its heart, ramen noodles are just wheat flour and palm oil.
 It’s what food historians call a “platform food,” on which you can build any flavors.
 On top of everything else, ramen is cheap.

 But that’s not all.
-Ramen often brings out memories, of college days, of childhood, of young love and of hard times.
-And it leads to creativity, like ramen beef stew, ramen tuna casserole and ramen burritos.
-These creations might not be in the same league as restaurant quality noodle dishes, but they bring the art of cooking down to an “everyman” level.
+Ramen often brings out memories, of college days, childhood, young love, and hard times.
+And it leads to creativity, like ramen beef stew, ramen tuna casserole, and ramen burritos.
+These creations might not be in the same league as restaurant-quality noodle dishes, but they bring the art of cooking down to an “everyman” level.